tahuang1991/HeavyMassEstimator/README.md

 # Heavy mass estimator (HME)
-designed for estimating the mass of heavy resonance in X->HH->bbWW->bblvlv with two neutrinos in final states.
+Designed for estimating the mass of heavy resonance in X->HH->bbWW->bblvlv with two neutrinos in final states.
 Both C++ and python version code are provided in this pacakge

-The HME version for X->HH->ZZbb->llvvbb is only implemented in python under python/HeavyMassEstimatorHHZZBB.py
+The HME version for X->HH->ZZbb->llvvbb is only implemented in python in python/HeavyMassEstimatorHHZZBB.py
-# Check out code
+# Check out package
 git clone https://github.com/tahuang1991/HeavyMassEstimator

 # C++ version